XiangHerry/CV/README.md

 # CV
-This is a version of my resume in html
+This is a version of my resume in html style.